Scalar conservation laws with stochastic forcing: Kinetic solution

-We conclude this chapter with a remark about the time continuity of the solution (see also \cite{CancesGallouet10} and references therein on this subject).
+Our second remark is about the time continuity of the solution (see also \cite{CancesGallouet10} and references therein on this subject).
 Generalized solutions are a useful and natural tool for the analysis of {\it weak} solutions to \refe{stoSCL}, {\it i.e.} solutions that are weak with respect to space {\it and} time, but the process of relaxation that generalizes the notion of solution introduces additional difficulties regarding the question of time continuity of solutions.
 To illustrate this fact, let us consider for example the following equation (the ``Collapse" equation in the Transport-Collapse method of Brenier~\cite{Brenier81,Brenier83})

 with initial datum $f_0(\xi)$ a kinetic function.
 Integrating \refe{Collapse} with respect to $\xi$ shows that $u=u_0$ is constant and gives